 Vincent is a proven industry leader with over 17 years of experience in leadership/partner roles in three dental practice management companies.
 The latest ranked #14 on the 2014 INC 500 list of fastest growing private companies with growth of 12,896%.
-Vincent is the

-With growth or 12,836%.
 Vincent is the founder and leader of Dental Management Innovations, LLC, (DMI) a provider of outsourced C-Suite services to dental groups and aspiring groups, and to investment professionals looking to make an investment in a Dental Service Organization.